On the Integral Cohomology Ring of Toric Orbifolds and Singular Toric Varieties: Introduction

-Interest in toric orbifolds was aroused by Davis and Januszkiewicz \cite{DJ}, who saw them as natural extensions to their own smooth toric manifolds\footnote{They are renamed in \cite{BP} as \emph{quasitoric} manifolds.}.
-They proved that \quasitoric manifolds are always even; however, the best comparable statement for \quasitoric \emph{orbifolds} is due to Poddar and Sarkar \cite{PS}\footnote{They call them \emph{quasitoric} orbifolds} who showed that, in general, they are only even over the rationals.
-We introduce our main result of the first part of this paper in Section \ref{vanqt} as follows. \begin{theorem} Given any \quasitoric orbifold $X(Q,\lambda)$, assume that the collection $Q(\ell, j)$ is $r_j$-relatively prime, for every $j=2, \dots, n$; then $X$ is even. \end{theorem}

-Here, \emph{$r_j$-relatively prime} means that whenever we choose a subcollection of $r_j$ many elements in $Q(\ell,j)$, their greatest common divisor is $1$.
-The proof of Theorem \ref{sec2mainthm} employs a cofiber sequence involving \emph{weighted lens spaces}, as introduced by Kawasaki.
-Furthermore, the Theorem automatically applies to weighted projective spaces.
+Interest in toric orbifolds was stimulated by Davis and Januszkiewicz \cite{DJ}, who saw them as natural extensions to their own smooth toric manifolds\footnote{They are renamed in \cite{BP} as \emph{quasitoric} manifolds.}.
+They proved that \quasitoric manifolds are always even; however, the best comparable statement for \quasitoric \emph{orbifolds} is due to Poddar and the second author \cite{PS} who showed that, in general, they are only even over the rationals.
+We introduce our main result of the first part of this paper in Section \ref{sec_van_odd_homology} as follows. \begin{theorem} Given any \quasitoric orbifold $X(Q,\lambda)$, assume that the \emph{gcd} of the collection \eqref{eq_gcd_collection} is 1 for each $B$ which appears in a retraction sequence with $\dim B > 1$; then $X$ is even. \end{theorem} The proof employs a cofiber sequence involving \emph{orbifold lens spaces}, which are generalization of \emph{lens complexes}, introduced by Kawasaki \cite{Ka}.
+Furthermore, Theorem \ref{thm_gcd_theorem} automatically applies to weighted projective spaces.

-In Section \ref{sec_cohom_ring_and_ppoly}, we shift our emphasis to toric varieties, whose details are admirably presented by Cox, Little and Schenck in their encyclopedic book \cite{CLS}.
-Every such variety $X_\Sigma$ is encoded by a fan $\Sigma$ in $\R^n$, and admits a canonical action by the $n$-dimensional torus $T=T^n$.
-If $\Sigma$ is smooth, then the underlying geometry guarantees that $X_\Sigma$ is always even.
-More, however is true; the Borel equivariant cohomology ring $H^*_T(X_\Sigma)$ is isomorphic to the Stanley-Reisner algebra $\Z[\Sigma]$, which is also concentrated in even degrees, and $H^*(X_\Sigma)$ is its quotient by a certain linear ideal.
-It is important to note that $\Z[\Sigma]$ is isomorphic to the ring $PP[\Sigma]$ of \emph{integral piecewise polynomials} on $\Sigma$, for any smooth fan.
+In Section \ref{sec_cohom_ring_and_ppoly}, we restrict our emphasis to projective toric orbifolds, which are realized as toric varieties whose details are admirably presented by Cox, Little and Schenck in their encyclopedic book \cite{CLS}.
+Every such variety $X_\Sigma$ is encoded by a fan $\Sigma$ in $\R^n$, and admits a canonical action by the $n$-dimensional real torus $T^n$.
+If $\Sigma$ is \emph{smooth}, then the underlying geometry guarantees that $X_\Sigma$ is always even.
+Moreover, it is true that the Borel equivariant cohomology ring $H^*_T(X_\Sigma)$ is isomorphic to the Stanley--Reisner ring $\mathcal{SR}[\Sigma]$, which is also concentrated in even degrees, and $H^*(X_\Sigma)$ is its quotient by a linear ideal determined by \eqref{eq_linear_relations}.
+It is important to note that $\mathcal{SR}[\Sigma]$ is isomorphic to the ring $\PP[\Sigma]$ of \emph{integral piecewise polynomials} on $\Sigma$, for any \emph{smooth} fan.